 A native of Lafayette, Louisiana, Zion is happy to be apart of Dallas Black Dance Theatre family after graduating from The Certificate Program at The Ailey School in New York, New York.
 He received additional training from Dance Theatre of Harlem as a Merit Scholarship student, Complexions Contemporary Ballet Winter Intensive, and The Jacqueline Kennedy Onassis School at American Ballet Theatre as a scholarship student in the Collegiate Program.
 He has performed works such as Revelations, and Blues Suite by Alvin Ailey and other works by Ulysses Dove, Matthew Rushing, Ray Mercer, and Arthur Mitchell.
 This is Zion’s first season in Dallas Black Dance Theatre.

 Sean J. Smith

 A native of Cincinnati, OH, Jasmine began her dance training at the Cincinnati School for Creative and Performing Arts.
-In addition to earning her BFA in Dance Performance from Southern Methodist University and minor in Arts Management, Jasmine has studied on scholarship at the The Ailey School, Martha Graham School, Cincinnati Ballet Academy and other intensives across the country.
-Jasmine performed two seasons with DBDT II, and is an instructor at both Dallas Black Dance Academy & Texas Ballet Theater.
+In addition to earning her BFA in Dance Performance from Southern Methodist University and minor in Arts Management, Jasmine has studied on scholarship at The Ailey School, Martha Graham School, Cincinnati Ballet Academy and other intensives across the country.
+Jasmine performed two seasons with DBDT: Encore!, and is an instructor at both Dallas Black Dance Academy & Texas Ballet Theater.